 In many cases, people store all the information remotely or on cloud server.
 This exposes the backend to certain vulnerabilities and puts the information of your users and employees at risk.

-Just like the frontend system, you can eliminate the issues and vulnerabilities on the backend system through security testing and data encryption before deployment.
+Just like the frontend system, you can eliminate the issues and vulnerabilities of the backend system through security testing and data encryption before deployment.

 Data encryption is an effective way for you to secure sensitive user data before storing it on the backend.
 It translates data into another form or code, that can only be read by authorized parties.

 Make sure to encrypt whatever data you collect through your app.
-And only authority parties have access to the encryption key.
+And only authorized parties have access to the encryption key.

 Through the authorization process, the resources are check to see what your user can access and modify and what they can not access at all.
 Both authentication and authorization process are interdependent.
 And you can use them together to give only the right users access to your API.
 So make sure that Authorized API is an important part of your mobile app security checklist.

 Mobile apps face weak authentication protocol as one of the top vulnerabilities.
-As an app owner or developer you need to give authentication utmost priorities when it comes to mobile app security.
+As an app owner or developer, you need to give authentication utmost priorities when it comes to security of your mobile app.

 Create a strong password policy so that it cannot be broken easily enough.
 Passwords are one of the most important and common modes of authentication so make sure that it can’t be broken easily.

 Use multi-factor authentication process.
 It can be through OTP via text message or through authentication code sent over email.
 You can make the multi-factor authentication process even more secure by the biometric process.